Advising Handbook - PAUL

-The application period to apply to a Paul College major is announced each semester.
-Students should check with Paul College Undergraduate Programs Office, 10 Garrison Ave., Suite 101, during the first week of May for fall and first week of December for spring regarding the dates of the Intercollege Transfer Application Meetings, which students are required to attend one if planning to apply to Paul College.
+The application period to apply to Paul College is announced each semester and usually occurs the week before finals.
+Students should check with Paul College Undergraduate Programs and Advising Office to find out the dates of the Intercollege Transfer Application Meetings.
+Students are required to attend one of the meetings if planning to apply to Paul College for the following semester.
 At the meeting, applications, other materials and information are distributed.
-Eligibility requirements are reviewed each year and can change from year to year.
+Eligibility requirements are reviewed yearly and may change from year to year.

-Students should fulfill their quantitative reasoning requirement (MATH 420, 424A/B or 425, AP Calculus, or approved transfer course) before taking ADMN 420.
+Math Requirement: Students must complete their quantitative reasoning requirement (MATH 420, 424A/B or 425, AP Calculus, or approved transfer course) before taking ADMN 420.

 Competency Exam: Accounting

-Transfer students contact Paul College Undergraduate Programs if they have successfully completed a financial or managerial accounting course at another school.
+Transfer students should contact Paul College Undergraduate Programs and Advising Office if they have successfully completed a financial or managerial accounting course at another school.
 Based on the previous institution, some students may be given the opportunity to take an accounting competency exam.
-Students can call Paul College Undergraduate Programs (2-3885) to schedule taking an exam.

 - Academic Advising